 Following the merger of Hutchison 3G Australia Pty Limited and Vodafone Australia Limited in June 2009, the Company's employees, including all executives, working in the VHA business ceased to be employees of the Company and became employees of VHA during 2009.
 VHA is not a subsidiary of the Company and accordingly this report does not include any information relating to the employees or employment practices of VHA.
-As at 31 December 2012, the Company had 3 employees who are providing transition services to VHA.
+As at 31 December 2013, the Company had one employee.
 The Company no longer has any employees who are 'key management personnel'.